iNeso1984/Algo_Simulator_Svelte/README.md

 # **Big O Visualizer** 🌐

 ## **What is Big O Notation?** 🤔
-This is a app I created to understand algorithims as I work through my graduate courses.
-This is a simplified version of a bigger topic, but had fun creating it.
+This is a app I created to understand algorithims for fun.
+This is a simplified version of a bigger topic.

 ## Quick Summary: